 Like a treasure, it stays shy away from the buzzing Gulu town.
-Many know her as the 140 year old scenic setting where Senegalese-American R&B super star Akon shot the video for his song Mama Africa in July 2008.
-The four-minute video attempts to recapture the agonising crucifixion that the Arab slave traders subjected their captives to between the mid-18th century and end of the 19th century.
+Many know her as the 140-year-old scenic setting where Senegalese-American R&B superstar Akon shot the video for his song Mama Africa in July 2008.
+The four-minute video attempts to recapture the agonizing crucifixion that the Arab slave traders subjected their captives to between the mid-18th century and the end of the 19th century.
 This is Fort Patiko.

 Oringa said this humiliating walk was purposed to give us (tourists) a pinch of “the walk to oppression”, that the slaves endured as they trudged thousands of miles to Fort Patiko from different parts of central and East Africa.